|

 Under many circumstances just two vectors in the camera statement are all

-you need to position the camera: location
+you need to position the camera: location and look_at

 vectors.
 For example: